dawson-b23/HHDocs/docs/README.md

 ---

-## How to edit this site
+## How to build or edit this site
 To edit the site, you can use any text editor or IDE that supports Markdown.
 The site is built using Docsify, which uses Markdown files to create the pages.

-If you want to preview the site locally, you can use the `docsify serve` command to start a local server that serves the site at [localhost:3000](http://localhost:3000).
+If you want to build and preview the site locally, you can use the `docsify serve docs` command to start a local server that serves the site at [localhost:3000](http://localhost:3000).
 It will live update as you make changes to the code/md files.

 ---